 This title was new to me a couple of years ago, but I gobbled it up in time to lend it to my grandmother when we saw her for Christmas.
 She and I both agree, it’s a fascinating little book!
 If you’re like me, you’ve heard of Santa Claus/Old Saint Nick/Father Christmas your whole life and had some random ideas of who these mythical characters came from, but no clear story in your mind.

 L.M.
-Montgomery, Christmas…how could you go wrong?
+Montgomery and Christmas…how could you go wrong?
 This little collection of stories features our beloved Anne-with-an-E in her tale of puffed sleeves (real Anne fans could never forget that one) and fifteen other heartwarming, holiday tales.
-This little treasury would make a wonderful gift for any Anne-fan.
+This little Christmas with Anne treasury would make a wonderful gift for any Anne-fan.
 Montgomery’s eloquence set in P.E.I. during Christmastide will make you throw another log on the fire, I’m sure.

 Didn’t know Tolkien wrote a Christmas book, did ya?
 Well, he did…in a way!
 This lovely book is a compilation of letters Tolkien’s children received in the mail every December “from Father Christmas.”
 The letters detail life at The North Pole, the thoughts and work of the author (Santa) and includes original artwork.
-If you get this book, you will love Christmas a little bit more and might wish Tolkien was your dad.
+If you get Letters from Father Christmas, you will love Christmas a little bit more and might wish Tolkien was your dad.

-If you’ve followed Ann’s advent devotional in the past, you are familiar with the stunning way she weaves the entire love story of the Bible together from creation to the Revelation.
+If you’ve read Ann Voskamp’s advent devotionals in the past, you are familiar with the stunning way she weaves the entire love story of the Bible together from creation to the Revelation.
 Her writings completely changed how I view Jesus’ genealogy (it actually matters a lot!) and the four weeks leading up to Christmas Day.
-Grab a copy early and work your way through the season.
+Grab a copy of The Greatest Gift early and work your way through the season.
 You won’t regret it.

-You know her from A Wrinkle in Time and some really deep theological books, but you might not know that she penned a winter’s tale as well!
-In this little book (complete with twenty-four short chapters) the Austin family lets you in on their holiday traditions each day of Advent.
-There’s a lose, sweet plot happening all along.
+You know her from A Wrinkle in Time and some really deep theological books, but you might not know that Madeleine L’Engle penned a winter’s tale as well!
+In this little book (complete with twenty-four short chapters), the Austin family lets you in on their holiday traditions each day of Advent.
+There’s a loose, sweet plot happening all along in The Twenty-Four Days Before Christmas.
 The ending may make you sigh with joy.
 Maybe.

 I’ll read anything by Alcott.
 She’s my literary heroine and this story strikes a particular chord in my heart, coming from an adoptive family.
 Quiet Patty cannot bear another day in the orphanage.
 Even after a family finally does come for Patty, it is only because they need a servant.
 But there is one person who does care about Patty and they’re intent on making this Christmas the best Patty’s ever had.
-I especially enjoy reading about the origin of this story:
+I especially enjoy reading about the origin of The Quiet Little Woman: